Transfer Matrix Approach for Topological Edge States: Specific examples

 \subsection{Dimerised Photonic Crystal}

-The transfer matrix is a well-known tool in analysing photonic crystals, and have previously been used to prove a bulk-edge correspondence in the interface of two inversion symmetric one-dimensional photonic crystals~\cite{Xiao2014Apr}.
+The transfer matrix is a well-known tool in analysing photonic crystals, and have previously been used to prove a bulk-edge correspondence in the interface of two inversion symmetric one-dimensional photonic crystals \cite{Xiao2014Apr}.
+We note that our transfer matrix approach is especially useful for photonic systems since the analogous Hamiltonian for photonic systems is more difficult to work with than the transfer matrix \cite{lan}.

-The transfer matrix for a single unit cell of a photonic crystal in the full wave basis $(E_\perp,H_\perp)$ is given by~\cite{orfanidis}
+The transfer matrix for a single unit cell of a photonic crystal in the full wave basis $(E_\perp,H_\perp)$ is given by \cite{orfanidis}